w-smith/express-passport/readme.md

   });
 ```

-Now in the layout, we can add:
+Now in the header partial, we can add:

 ```javascript
 <ul>